sphars/spencerharston.com/src/now.md

 _All Systems Red_ by Martha Wells.
 I've heard nothing but good things about this series.

-_Oathbringer_ (book 3 of The Stormlight Archive) by Brandon Sanderson.
-Given the length of this series, need to keep it going so I don't give up on it.

 _See also my [/books page](/books/) for all my reading activity._

 ## Watching